Sound Automation of Magic Wands (extended version): A Logical Framework for Packaging Wands

 \subsubsection{Configurations and Reductions.}

-A \emph{configuration} represents \as{a} current objective \as{in our package logic:}\asout{ of the package algorithm, that is,} the part of the wand's right-hand side \asout{that }still to be satisfied as well as the current state of \as{a footprint computation.}\asout{the algorithm's computation.
-More precisely, } A configuration is a triple $\langle B, \pc, (\sigma, S) \rangle$, where $B$ is an assertion, $pc$ is a \emph{path condition} (a function from $\Sigma$ to Booleans), and $(\sigma, S)$ is a context.
-Conceptually, \peter{$B$ is the assertion still to be satisfied}, \pc{} represents \asout{any }hypotheses we are currently working under, and the context $(\sigma, S)$ \as{tracks the current state and witness set, as described above.}\asout{ represents the current version of the \peter{outer} state and witness set.}
+A \emph{configuration} represents a current objective in our package logic: the part of the wand's right-hand side still to be satisfied as well as the current state of a footprint computation.
+A configuration is a triple $\langle B, \pc, (\sigma, S) \rangle$, where $B$ is an assertion, $pc$ is a \emph{path condition} (a function from $\Sigma$ to Booleans), and $(\sigma, S)$ is a context.
+Conceptually, $B$ is the assertion still to be satisfied, \pc{} represents hypotheses we are currently working under, and the context $(\sigma, S)$ tracks the current state and witness set, as described above.